Abramjnr/Crm1/README.md

 # Crm1
-This is a customer management system app.
+This is a customer management system app that would'nt migrate. help fix the Error.
+Thanks